-While it has its updsides, over the years I’ve learned a hard lesson about the downsides of being a first-adopter (some day I’ll share the photo of me wearing my Google Glass), so you’ll forgive me if I don’t jump on the generative AI ad creation bandwagon just yet.
+While it has its upsides, over the years I’ve learned a hard lesson about the downsides of being a first-adopter (someday I’ll share the photo of me wearing my Google Glass), so you’ll forgive me if I don’t jump on the generative AI ad creation bandwagon just yet.

 That last paragraph quoted above illustrates why I’m content to let others go first with this new feature.